Burlington, Massachusetts: Burlington Police Department

 The Burlington Police Department (BPD) has the primary responsibility for law enforcement and investigation in the town of Burlington.
 The Burlington Police Department has 64 sworn officers who are commanded by Chief Thomas Browne.
 There are several Divisions within the BPD, including Patrol, Detectives, Domestic Violence, Traffic, Community Service, School Resource, Crime Analysis, Records, K-9, and the Bike Unit.
 The Burlington Police Department is also one of 54 law enforcement agencies that comprise the North Eastern Massachusetts Law Enforcement Council (NEMLEC).
 The Burlington Police Department is located at 45 Center Street in Burlington.

 Route 128/I-95 and Route 3 traverse through Burlington and motor vehicle laws are enforced primarily by the Massachusetts State Police on these roadways.

 Burlington Fire Department

-The Burlington Fire Department has a force of 44 firefighters and 16 officers who are commanded by Chief Andrew Connerty.
-Two engines, one tower, and one BLS and one ALS rescue/ambulance respond from two fire stations and average over 3,200 runs annually.
+The Burlington Fire Department has a force of 44 firefighters and 16 officers who are commanded by Chief James Browne.
+Two engines, one tower, and two ALS ambulances respond from two fire stations and average over 3,200 runs annually.
 Burlington also operates a hazardous materials/cascade unit and a brush unit.
 The Burlington Fire Department Headquarters is located at 21 Center Street in Burlington.
 The Burlington Fire Department Station Two is located at 114 Terrace Hall Avenue in Burlington.